Support your One Stop Shops

 Number 3

 In Tayside, Number 3 offers scheduled drop-ins, interest groups and activities (such as arts and crafts, board games and baking), plus one-to-one advice.
 Its building includes social spaces, quiet areas, meeting rooms, computers and an autism-specific library, giving people somewhere safe to relax, connect and access information.
-In Edinburgh and the Lothians, Number 6 provides free social opportunities alongside time-limited one-to-one appointments focused on real-life issues such as employment, housing and benefits, helping people develop strategies and confidence.

 Number 6